somrajroy/CloudLandingZone/README.md

 - 🗂️ Departments (Resource Hierarchy): Dedicated spaces for teams.
 - 📜 Rules & Regulations (Policies): Fire exits, safety codes.
 - 📈 Monitoring (Logging): Utility meters tracking usage.
-- 🤖 Automation (IaC - Provisioning & Management): Pre-wired systems for consistency.
+- 🤖 Automation (IaC - Provisioning & Management): Pre-wired systems for consistency. <br/><br/>
 A Cloud Landing Zone provides the digital equivalent of this foundational setup, enabling efficient, secure, and automated cloud adoption at scale.
+Automation ensures that every environment — whether for dev, staging, or production — is built and governed in a repeatable, scalable, and secure way.
  <br/>

-Another analogy would be to think of it like setting up a new office building before anyone moves in.
-You wouldn't just throw up a sign and open the doors.
-You'd set up:
-  * `Security (Access Control)`: Locks, security cameras, access cards. <br/>
-  * `Utilities (Networking)`: Electricity, plumbing, internet. <br/>
-  * `Departments (Resource Hierarchy)`: Designated areas for different teams. <br/>
-  * `Rules & Regulations (Policies)`: Fire exits, safety procedures. <br/>
-  * `Monitoring (Logging)`: Utility meters to track usage. <br/><br/>

-A `Cloud Landing Zone provides` the digital equivalent of this foundational infrastructure, enabling efficient and secure cloud adoption.

 # Introduction